italia/spid-django/README.md

     'djangosaml2.backends.Saml2Backend',
   ```
 * Generate X.509 certificates and store them to a path, generally in `./certificates`, using [spid-compliant-certificates](https://github.com/italia/spid-compliant-certificates)
-* Register the SP metadata to the your test Spid IDP
+* Register the SP metadata to your test Spid IDP
 * Start the django server for tests `./manage.py runserver 0.0.0.0:8000`